-Following my pledge of providing common sense conservative leadership, I worked hard and stood-up against increased taxes, fees, burdensome laws, and unfunded mandates in 2009 - 2010, and helped lead efforts in 2011 to make Ohio a better place to do business, raise a family, and retire.
-The State of Ohio needs to continue its efforts to find efficient and effective method of providing essential government services, and eliminate the unnecessary spending that we could never afford.
+Following my pledge of providing common sense conservative leadership, I worked hard and stood-up against increased taxes, fees, burdensome laws, and unfunded mandates in 2009 - 2010, and helped lead efforts in 2011-2013 to make Ohio a better place to do business, raise a family, and retire.
+The State of Ohio needs to continue its efforts to find efficient and effective method of providing essential government services, while uncovering and eliminating wasteful spending.

 Small businesses continue to be a critical component of our economy.
 Ohio must create a more friendly business climate in order to attract and retain businesses.
-We eliminated Ohio's estate tax effective 2013, which will eliminate one of the reasons our citizens move out of the state when they retire.
+We eliminated Ohio's estate tax effective 2013, and provided our citizens with another reason to remain an Ohio citizen, especially in retirement.
 We made progress in the past few years with legislation aimed at putting a stop to new regulations that are unfairly burdensome on our small businesses.
 However, more needs to be done.
 Burdensome taxes and existing regulation continue to interfere with the entrepreneurial spirit and drive of our citizens.
 I continue to work to make Ohio a top choice for starting, growing, and relocating businesses.

 Families are our most important resource and source of strength.
 Our citizens must be encouraged and empowered to work hard for the betterment of their families.
-I will work to ease the heavy tax burden on income and spending faced by our families, and to make our neighborhoods safer for our children.
+We continue to strive to reduce the income tax burden faced by our families, and continue efforts to make our neighborhoods safer for our children.